List of A Series of Unfortunate Events characters: Josephine Anwhistle

+In the TV series, she is played by Alfre Woodard.
+Like the film, Aunt Josephine is explicitly shown to be more courageous before Ike's death.
+Aunt Josephine is also seen in "The Carnivorous Carnival" Pt.
+1 where she was seen in a flashback attending a VFD party with Ike.
+She shoots down his suggestion for them to have children.

 Isaac "Ike" Anwhistle

-Isaac "Ike" Anwhistle is the late husband of Josephine Anwhistle and the brother of Gregor Anwhistle, making him a distant relative of the Baudelaires.
+Isaac "Ike" Anwhistle is the late husband of Josephine Anwhistle and the brother of Gregor Anwhistle, making him a distant relative of the Baudelaire's mother, Beatrice Baudelaire.
 He was shown to have a courageous personality and had a love for grammar, like his wife.

-While on a picnic with his wife, Ike wanted to go swimming in Lake Lachrymose, though Josephine had warned him to wait an hour after eating, as if he didn't he would attract the Lachrymose Leeches.
+While on a picnic with his wife, Ike wanted to go swimming in Lake Lachrymose, though Josephine had warned him to wait an hour after eating, in order to avoid attracting the Lachrymose Leeches.
 Ignoring Josephine, he only waited 45 minutes, which led to him being devoured by the Lachrymose Leeches, leaving Josephine traumatized and terrified of the lake.

 In the TV series, Ike is portrayed by the show's developer Barry Sonnenfeld.
 His picture was shown in Josephine's house in "The Wide Window".
-In "The Carnivorous Carnival", Ike made an appearance in a flashback at a celebration at the V.F.D. headquarters on the day when Count Olaf failed to murder Beatrice.
-He was seen with Josephine, where she talked about thrill-seeking activities she wanted them to do, later making a brief silent reaction when Ike told her he wanted to have children.
+In "The Carnivorous Carnival" Pt.
+1, Ike made an appearance in a flashback at a celebration at the V.F.D. headquarters on the day when Count Olaf failed to murder Beatrice.

 Count Olaf's acting troupe

-Count Olaf's acting troupe is a troupe of actors who are the followers of Count Olaf.
-They follow Count Olaf in his plans to obtain the Baudelaire fortune.